ruizehung/INFaaS/README.md

+### Ray's Note
+I forked the original repository and made necessary changes to enable building INFaaS from source code on Amazon Linux 2 as of 2/2023.

 <img src="https://infaas-logo.s3-us-west-2.amazonaws.com/infaas_logo.png" width="200">

 INFaaS is an inference-as-a-service platform that makes inference accessible and easy-to-use by abstracting resource management and model selection.